ZechyW/sharedb/README.md

   * `'after submit'`: An operation was successfully submitted to the database.
   * `'receive'`: Received a message from a client
+  * **(ZW)** `'transform'`: About to catch up an operation submitted against an old document version (by transforming it against all the intervening operations up until the current document version).
 * `fn` _(Function(request, callback))_
   Call this function at the time specified by `action`.
   `request` contains a subset of the following properties, as relevant for the action: